This blog post is probably long overdue.

 Absorb & adapt to the market

 My advice?
-Talk to a specialist accountant that is familiar with landlord tax, and find out how much of an impact Clause 24 will have on your dwindling finances, and then plan accordingly.
+Talk to a specialist accountant that is familiar with landlord tax, and find out how much of an impact Section 24 will have on your finances, and then plan accordingly.
 Do the maths, and stress-test the figures.
 Just make sure you’ll be safe if shit hits the fan.
 Trust me, if you prepare and embrace the tax change, you’ll be happy whether the legislation gets revoked or not.

 *The Landlord kicks you into the deep end*